nhsconnect/FHIR-NRLS-API/pages/architecture/architectural_overview.md

 ## Architectural Pattern

-The NRL service is based on a `Registry-Repository` pattern which separates the storage and retrieval of information, the repository aspect, from the data describing the location of the information, the registry.
+The NRL service is based on a `Registry-Repository` pattern which separates the storage and retrieval of information, the repository, from the data describing the location of the information, the registry.
 The **NRL** acts as the `registry` and the **Provider** carries out the `repository` function.

-Providers are systems external to the NRL that expose information for retrieval and create pointers on the NRL as signposts to the information that they are exposing.
-The NRL can be thought of as a collection of pointers.
-Consumers query the registry, NRL, to find out what repositories exist and how to access them.
+Providers are systems external to the NRL that expose information for retrieval, and create pointers on the NRL as a signpost to that information.
+The NRL can be thought of as a collection or index of pointers which are available to consumers.
+Consumers query the registry (NRL) to find out what repositories exist and how to access them.

 <img alt="Consumer queries NRL to get Pointer, then uses pointer to retrieve Record from Provider" src="images/architecture/nrl_registry_repository.png" style="width:100%;max-width: 100%;">